Charles Spencer-Churchill, 9th Duke of Marlborough: Military career

-Marriages and issue
+Personal life

+First marriage

 Portrait of the Spencer-Churchill family by John Singer Sargent, 1905.

 The Duke at the Devonshire House Ball of 1897, dressed as the French Ambassador to the Court of Catherine the Great.

 Marlborough was married twice.
 His first wife was the American railroad heiress Consuelo Vanderbilt, whom he married at Saint Thomas Church in New York City on 6 November 1895.
 The marriage was a mercenary one.
 Inheriting his near-bankrupt dukedom in 1892, he was forced to find a quick and drastic solution to the financial problems of his family.
 Prevented by the strict social dictates of late 19th-century society from earning money, he was left with one solution; to marry money.

 The marriage was celebrated following lengthy negotiations with his bride's divorced parents: her mother, Alva Vanderbilt, was desperate to see her daughter a duchess, and the bride's father, William Vanderbilt, paid for the privilege.
-The final price was $2,500,000 (worth about $77,000,000 in 2021) in 50,000 shares of the capital stock of the Beech Creek Railway Company with a minimum 4% dividend guaranteed by the New York Central Railroad Company.
-The couple were each given a further annual income of $100,000 for life.
+The value of the initial marriage settlement was $5,000,000, although the Duke and his descendants continued to benefit from millions of dollars of gifts and inheritances from members of Consuelo's family throughout the 20th century.

 The bride later claimed she had been locked in her room until she agreed to the marriage.
 The contract was actually signed in the vestry of St. Thomas Episcopal Church, immediately after the wedding vows had been made.
 While they honeymooned in Europe, Marlborough told Consuelo that he actually loved another woman but had married her to "save Blenheim".